-“If I cannot drink bourbon and smoke cigars in Heaven then I shall not go," he pontificated.
+Twain is said to have stated, “If I cannot drink bourbon and smoke cigars in Heaven then I shall not go."

 While Twain defines bourbon as heavenly, the Alcohol and Tobacco Tax and Trade Bureau defines it as made in the United States, with a corn mash bill of at least 51 percent, and being aged in new charred oak barrels.
 It must not exceed 80% alcohol by volume during production and must not exceed 62.5% alcohol during aging.

-Those qualities often lead to a sweeter flavor profile than other whiskeys, along with notes of vanilla, caramel, and oak.
-They have also led myriad new craft distilleries to experiment with their own recipes, which makes it a worthy spirit to explore via subscription services.
-The best clubs out there balance surprising revelations with value and education.
-For bourbon lovers, that means a box of heaven, delivered in the here-and-now.
-Here’s a look at the best bourbon of the month clubs.
+Bourbon's defined qualities often lead to a sweeter flavor profile than other whiskeys along with notes of vanilla, caramel, and oak.
+They have also led a myriad of new craft distilleries to experiment with their own recipes, which makes it a worthy spirit to explore via subscription services.
+The best monthly bourbon clubs balance surprising revelations with value and education.
+Here is a look at the best bourbon of the month clubs.

-Why We Chose It: Mash&Grape focuses on providing its customers with top-quality products, including bourbons from lesser-known distilleries.
+Why You Should Try It: Mash&Grape focuses on providing its customers with top-quality products, including bourbons from lesser-known distilleries.

 Access to the in-house marketplace